 When you think about it, online shopping is a marvel.
 You whip out your phone, tap a few buttons, and then a few days later (or the same day) your purchase shows up on your doorstep.
 It’s great, but it can sometimes be precarious.
-Safe online shopping means you need to take some common steps to keep your information and money safe.
+Safe online shopping means you need to take some common-sense steps to keep your information and money safe.
 This doesn’t mean sacrificing the convenience or fun.
 Keep reading for some safe online shopping tips to keep your family safe.

 How to Shop Safe Online